ambachtelijk/express-mvc-boilerplate/README.md

 ### View

 ### Controller
 A controller file has the following structure.
 Replace `BaseController` with any controller name in the `controller/_abstract` directory.
+This directory is automatically included during the bootstrap in `app.js`, so there is no need to explicitly require it in the controller.
 ```javascript
 module.exports = BaseController.extend({
     indexAction: function(next) {